ganeti/ganeti/doc/security.rst

 security model is all-or-nothing.

 Up to version 2.3 all Ganeti code ran as root.
-Since version 2.4 it is possible to run all daemons except the node daemon as non-root users by specifying user names and groups at build time.
+Since version 2.4 it is possible to run all daemons except the node daemon and the monitoring daemon as non-root users by specifying user names and groups at build time.
 The node daemon continues to require root privileges to create logical volumes, DRBD devices, start instances, etc. Cluster commands can be run as root or by users in a group specified at build time.
+The monitoring daemon requires root privileges in order to be able to access and present information that are only avilable to root (such as the output of the ``xm`` command of Xen).

 Host issues
 -----------